arqma/arqma/README.md

 * ```git clone -b arqma https://github.com/malbit/MacOSX-SDKs.git contrib/depends/SDKs ```

-You can download SDK at https://github.com/malbit/MacOSX-SDKs/archive/MacOSX10.11.sdk.tar.gz and unpack it and put to contrib/depends/SDKs
+You can download SDK at https://github.com/malbit/MacOSX-SDKs/releases/download/MacOSX10.11.sdk.arqma/MacOSX10.11.sdk.tar.gz and unpack it and put to contrib/depends/SDKs

-*** Do not forget to change MacOS SDK folder name to "MacOSX10.11.sdk" ***

 The required packages are the names for each toolchain on apt.
 Depending on your OS Distribution, they may have different names.